-Regarding the affirmative responses (Items 1-12)

-- B. Have you documented the performance or behavior deficiencies in behaviorally specific terms? $\bigcirc$ Yes $\bigcirc$ No - C. Have you communicated your concerns regarding the employee's work performance or behavior to the employee? ○ Yes ○ No - D. Has his or her performance or behavior continued to deteriorate? $\bigcirc$ Yes $\bigcirc$ No - E. Have these items been included in a formal performance review or in formal disciplinary actions?
-Yes No
+- Regarding the affirmative responses (Items 1-12) - B. Have you documented the performance or behavior deficiencies in behaviorally specific terms?
+O Yes O No - C. Have you communicated your concerns regarding the individual's work performance or behavior to the individual?
+Yes No - D. Has their performance or behavior continued to deteriorate? $\odot$ Yes $\odot$ No - E. Have these items been included in a formal performance review or in formal disciplinary actions? $\odot$ Yes $\odot$ No